-I always put my grocery list together in the kitchen.
+I always put my grocery list together in the kitchen after meal planning for a healthy lifestyle.
 Here, I can look over my meal plan and my recipes, while simultaneously checking the pantry & fridge for necessary ingredients.

 In the past, I’ve been known to throw together a list during my lunch break at work.
-That caused a problem because I would run into those funny little one-off ingredients that I was sure I didn’t have, but then I’d get it home only to find that I had two now.
+That caused a problem because I would run into those funny little one-off ingredients that I was sure I didn’t have.
+Then I’d get it home only to find that I had two now.

 Lunches for the week should be prepared ahead of time to eliminate extra work on busy weekdays.

 When I first got started, I was really into my meal planning.
 Looking back now, I see that I may have been slightly carried away.
 I had elaborate snacks and salads full of goodies.
 Meal prep would take most of the day on Sunday and I didn’t mind.

 As life has become more and more busy, I have allowed myself to take a step back and re-evaluate this process.

 Scheduling Time for Planning